mlochbaum/BQN/doc/range.md

         ↕ 2‿3

-It's really two different functions packed together: if `𝕩` is a natural number—a length—then it returns a list of numeric indices, but if it's a list of numbers, then it returns an array of list indices.
+It's really two different functions packed together: if `𝕩` is a natural number—a length—then it returns a list of numeric indices, but if it's a list of numbers, then it returns an array of index lists.
 This means the result always has [depth](depth.md) one more than the argument.

 The two kinds of index correspond to BQN's two selection functions: [Select](select.md) (`⊏`) works with indices along an axis, which are numbers, and [Pick](pick.md) (`⊑`) works with element indices, which are lists.
 The examples below would fail if we swapped these around.
 Each result from Range is a length-6 list, but their elements are different.